talktogproject/wordsurvey/dummysite/index.md

 ## WORD SURVEY DUMMY SITE

 This is a simulation *(not an exact replica)* of the AoA survey for instances when the participant is not accessible by video call/share screen options.
+This is meant to help you visualise the survey and jump straight to the type of screen they may be looking at.
 Which page do you want to see?

 ### [Introduction Page](welcome.md)
 * Participant reads an introduction and clicks on Consent/Do Not Consent